 Birthdays are celebrated as close to the actual day as possible.

 Parents of early childhood students are invited to join the class and traditionally bring a wholesome, festive snack to share with the class.
 Parents may share a special wish for their child on this day.

 Elementary school students celebrate their birthdays in a quiet and meaningful way, which may include lighting a candle, saying a special verse or poem all together, or sharing a home-made treat brought in by the birthday child.

-The Foreign Language program is enriched by the celebration of festivals that are part of Spanish and German culture, such as the Spanish Day of the Dead in the fifth grade, Fiesta Latina in the eighth grade and Café Mozart in the seventh grade.
+The Foreign Language program is enriched by the celebration of festivals that are part of Spanish culture, such as the Spanish Day of the Dead in the fifth grade.

 The beginning and end of the school year are both marked with school community picnics.
-The Mosaic and calendar update will include announcements of picnic dates, celebrations sponsored by different classes, and other community events.
+The Week at a Glance email and calendar update will include announcements of picnic dates, celebrations sponsored by different classes, and other community events.